The Attach Phase: Creating Connection and Safety with the Gottman Method

 The Atone Phase: The Essential First Step in Affair Recovery in the Gottman Method

 In my first post in this series regarding the Gottman Method Couples Therapy affair recovery model (aka, Gottman Trust Revival Method), I discussed an overview of this structured approach, designed by Drs.
-John and Julie Gottman.
-To help couples heal from the deep wounds inflicted by infidelity.
+John and Julie Gottman to help couples heal from the deep wounds inflicted by infidelity.
 In this second blog post in this series, I will delve into the first crucial couples therapy for affair recovery phase: Atone.
 Infidelity is a profound breach of trust, often leaving the betrayed partner feeling shattered and the unfaithful partner engulfed in guilt and shame.
 The Atone phase is designed to address these intense emotions, setting the stage for genuine healing and reconciliation.
 Let’s explore what this phase entails and why it’s essential for your journey towards recovery.

 Understanding the Atone Phase in the Gottman Method for Affair Recovery